kazurayam/GitConflictsOfLastRunInTsPrevented/README.md

 The `filter.lastRun-in-ts.clean` and `filter.lastRun-in-ts.smudge` defined in the `~/.gitconfig` file has global scope to all of Git repository of the user.
 However you have option if you want to make those filters effective to each indivisual Git repositories (= Katalon Studio projects).

-In order to make those filters effective, you want to add  [`.gitattributes`](.gitattributes) file into the project directory:
+In order to make those filters effective to the repository = to the Katalon project, you want to add  [`.gitattributes`](.gitattributes) file into the project directory:
 ```
 *.ts filter=lastRun-in-ts
 ```
+This one line defines the `lastRun-in-ts` filter to be applicable to the repository.
 ![gitattributes](docs/images/gitattributes.png)

 You should add `.gitattributes` file into the repository and let it shared by all of your team members.